serenagrl/ansible-kubernetes/README.md

 Refer [here](https://docs.ansible.com/ansible/latest/os_guide/windows_winrm.html) for detail documentation.

 > [!IMPORTANT]
 > Although optional, it is strongly recommended to use certificates to connect to WinRM.
-Follow these [steps](docs/configure-winrm-certs.md) if you wish to apply this practice.
+Please see [Configure WinRM to use Certificates](docs/configure-winrm-certs.md) for more details to apply this practice.

 ### 4. Test WinRM Connectivity

-Run the `test-winrm-connection.yaml` playbook to verify the WinRM connection.
+Run the [`test-winrm-connection.yaml`](test-winrm-connection.yaml) playbook to verify the WinRM connection.
 ```bash
 ansible-playbook test-winrm-connection.yaml
 ```